-Busting the Myths About Diabetes
+Busting Myths About Diabetes

-Busting the Myths About Diabetes
+Busting Myths About Diabetes

-Myth 1: Diabetes occurs in overweight people only.
+Myth 1: Only overweight people get diabetes.

 Myth 2: You look too healthy to have diabetes.